ZupIT/beagle-docs/content/en/android/customization/action/simple-action.md

 ## How to use a custom action

 As with default actions, to use a custom action, just declare it in a component that triggers events, such as a `Button`'s on press.
 See below:
-In the example below, the action is declared in the button's `onPress` attribute:

 ```kotlin
 Button(